Chapter 16:

 Azure Mane . . .
 It was one of my favorite gacha games, about girls racing on horses atop huge aircraft carriers.
 Ever since I snagged my job at a bookstore though, I'd been reading more than gaming or even watching anime.
 Before Kamikawa Books, I'd just work wherever would hire me with only a high school diploma.
 Mental trauma from the Noriko incident alongside years of perceived alienation made it tough to socialize normally, and even harder to hold a steady job.

 But maybe all I needed were some eccentric coworkers to help bust me out of my shell: Asada and Kikuchi, Mogami and Kamikawa, Summers and Nemoto—if it wasn't for them, I'd definitely be just a memory by now.
-Noriko's sudden reappearance a year ago ignited old scars, especially with news she was married.
-Combined with failing to keep my promise to her and the realization I’d accomplished nothing in life, only led to the downward spiral towards darkness that Asagiri ultimately dragged me out from.
+Noriko's reappearance a year ago ignited old scars, especially with news she was married.
+Combined with failing to keep my promise to her and the realization I’d accomplished nothing in life, only led to the downward spiral towards darkness that Asagiri ultimately pulled me out from.

 I'm good at keeping myself awake at night, if nothing else.
 I sighed and pulled the blanket over my head, attempting another try at sleep.